fabacab/inline-gdocs-viewer/readme.txt

     * `FixedColumns-left-N` or `FixedColumns-right-N` freezes the left- or right-most `N` columns in the table, respectively.
 * `expire_in` - How long to cache responses from Google for, in seconds.
 Set to `0` to cache forever.
 (Default: `600`, which is ten minutes.)
 * `footer_rows` - A number specifying how many trailing rows to place in the output's `<tfoot>` element.
 (Default: `0`.)
-* `gid` - For old-style Google Spreadsheets, the ID of a worksheet in a Google Spreadsheet to load, other than the first one, like `[gdoc key="ABCDEFG" gid="123"]`.
-(This attribute is deprecated for new Google Sheets.)
 * `header_cols` - A number specifying how many column cells should be written with `<th>` elements.
 (Default: `0`.)
 * `header_rows` - A number specifying how many leading rows to place in the output's `<thead>` element.
 (Default: `1`.)
 * `height` - Height of the containing HTML element.
 Tables ignore this, use `style` instead.
 (Default: automatically calculated.)